aksh036950/SMS_Spam_Detection/README.md

 # Introduction
-The identification of the text of spam messages in the claims is very hard and time consuming task
+The identification of the text of spam messages in the claims is very hard and time consuming task and it involves carefully scanning of hundreds of web pages.
+I am using a SMS data containing over 5000 messages from UCI datasets to built a model that can detect whether the message is spam or ham.
+In this I will be using basics of Natural Language Processing and Naive Bayes Classifier to build the model